 "You know where the high voltage is, you are unlikely to kill yourself"

-Quite a vote of confidence, if I do say so myself!
-I actually managed to fix two TVs coming in after school on the earlier close days for the two weeks until we got a full-time TV tech.
+Quite a vote of confidence, though I may have felt differently if I had known my job was on the line early on.
+I actually managed to fix two TVs coming in after school on the earlier-close days for the two weeks until we got a full-time TV tech.
 One of them had a huge stack of re-services -- Jim had kept replacing the two parts that emitted smoke, rather than pursuing WHY those two parts were burning up.
 I did that, and the TV never came back for repair (HOPEFULLY that means I fixed it).

 Copyright 2020, Nick Holland